 Using switched network gear for the last link to the DTUs makes it difficult for a malicious PC user or network snooper at one of the network ports to obtain unauthorized information.
 Because switches send packets only to the proper output port, a snooper plugged into another port receives no unauthorized data.
 If the server and wiring closet are secure, the last step is switched, and the DTU is plugged directly into the wall jack, then it is very difficult to intercept communications between the server and the DTU.
-SRSS encryption features also help to protect sensitive data by providing the options to encode keyboard input and display traffic.
+Sun Ray Server Software encryption features also help to protect sensitive data by providing options to encode keyboard input and display traffic.
+In addition, Remote Hotdesk Authentication (RHA), requires SRSS-based authentication before users can reconnect to existing sessions.